nitesh-19/ImageOCR2Clipboard/README.md

 Your directory should look like:

-Image2Clipboard
+Image2Clipboard Parent Folder
---Tesseract-OCR
+-Tesseract-OCR
---Image to Clipboard.exe
+-Image to Clipboard.exe
---Shortcut Enabler Alt_S.exe
+-Shortcut Enabler Alt_S.exe